Tuesday, August 12, 2025

 Is there a sit-down exam?
 Nope!
 What’s the difference between Selected Works and Sustained Investigation?
 Why do we care about written evidence?

-Day 2: Understanding the AP Rubrics
+Day 2: Understanding the AP® Rubrics

-This is where the magic happens.
-We look at real AP portfolio samples and practice scoring them using the rubrics.
+This is where the magic happens.We look at sample portfolios modeled on AP® scoring expectations and practice applying the rubric.

 Students guess first, then compare their scores to the actual ones and read the College Board rationales.
 It’s eye-opening!
 They see how visual and written evidence work together — and why a beautiful piece with no clear inquiry might not score as well as they’d expect.